-Complete the following section to demonstrate satisfaction of applicant eligibility requirements.
+Complete the following section to demonstrate satisfaction of an application's eligibility requirements.

-(1) Select the appropriate box from the list below to NOFA. □ State □ Group of States □ Amtrak □ Amtrak in cooperation with one or more States identify appl licant type.
-Applicant type is s defined in Section 3.1 of the If selecting one of the types below, additional document eligibility as described in Section 3.2 of the NOFA and I Interstate Compact Public Agency established by one or more State. list the suppor (2) Indicate the planning processes used to identify the FD/Construction project.
-As defined in Section 3.5.1 of the NOFA, the process should analyze the investment needs and service objectives of the service that the individual project is intended to benefit.
-The appropriate planning document must be listed in Section G.2 of this application. ☐ State Rail Plan ☐ Service Development Plan (SDP) ☐ Service Improvement Plan (SIP) ☐ Statewide Transportation Improvement Plan (STIP) ☐ Other, please list this document in Section G.2 with "Other Appropriate Planning Document" as the title ☐ This project is not included in a relevant and documented planning process (3) Establish completion of Preliminary Engineering Engineering for the project covered by this applicate references, please provide the same information in a supporting documents submitted should be listed in ion.
-See Secta supporting d ion 4.2.5 and Appendix 2.3 of ocument and list in Section Coof this application. f the NOFA.
-If more than five 6.2 of this application.
-Any ation Can Be Verified (choose one) Documentation Date (mm/yyyy) Submitted in GrantSolutions Web Link (if available) 95% Final Design Plans 07/2010 \boxtimes Historic and Cultural Resource Studies 02/2010 Wetland Delineation 02/2010 Cost Estimates 07/2010 MoDOT Design Plans and Estimate for Access Entrance 07/2010
+(1) Select the appropriate box from the list below to identify applicant type.
+Eligible applicants are listed in Section 3.1 of the NOFA.
+State Group of States Amtrak Amtrak in cooperation with one or more States If selecting one of the applicant types below, additional appropriate box and submit supporting documentation to GrantSolutions.gov and list the supporting documentation Interstate Compact Public Agency established by one or more States o demonstrate on under "Add applicant eligibility, as descri ibed in Section 3.2 of the NOFA, to (2) Indicate the planning processes used to identify the NOFA, the process should analyze the investment in to benefit.
+Refer to the FD/Construction Application document must be submitted with the application parallel State Rail Plan Service Development Plan (SDP) Service Improvement Plan (SIP) Statewide Transportation Improvement Plan (ST) Other, please list this document in Section G.2 volument G.3 volu needs and serven Package Instackage and lise ice objectives of the service to structions for more information ted in Section G.2 of this appopropriate Planning Documen hat the individual project is intended n.
+The appropriate planning lication.
+(3) Verify the completion of Preliminary Engineering Engineering for the project covered by this application for more information.
+Any document not available G.2 of this application.
+If more rows are required, p supporting document and list it in Section G.2 of this ion.
+Refer to online should lease provide the NOFA and FD/Constructi be submitted with the applica- the same information for add on Application Package Instructions ation package and listed in Section Date of Describe How Documenta tion Can Be Verified (choose one) Documentation Issue (mm/yyyy) Submitted in GrantSolutions Web Link (if available) 95% Final Design Plans 07/2010 Historic and Cultural Resource Studies 02/2010 Wetland Delineation 02/2010 Cost Estimates 03/2011 MoDOT Design Plans and Estimate for Access Entrance 07/2010

-(4) Establish completion of NEPA documentation.
+(4) Verify the completion of NEPA documentation.
 Indicate the date the document was issued and how the document can be verified by FRA.
-A NEPA decision document (Record of Decision or Finding of No Significant Impact) is not required for an application but must have been issued by FRA prior to award of a construction grant.
-Verified documents can be submitted as a supporting document or referenced through a public active URL.
-Any supporting documents should be listed in Section G.2 of this application.
-See Section 4.2.5 and Appendix 2.2 of the NOFA.
+A NEPA decision document (Record of Decision, Finding of No Significant Impact, or FRA Categorical Exclusion concurrence) is not required for an application but must have been issued by FRA prior to award of a construction grant.
+Applications that are accompanied by a final NEPA determination will be looked upon favorably during the application review and selection process.
+Verified documents can be submitted as a supporting document or referenced through an active public URL.
+Any document not available online should be submitted with the application package and listed in Section G.2 of this application.
+Refer to the NOFA and FD/Construction Application Package Instructions for more information.